nathabolo/NathanielWeatherAppAssessment/README.md

 Cell: 0635322131
 Date: 24/11/2020

-This project uses volley library to make network calls to fetch the current weather by city name.
+This project uses volley library to make network calls to fetch the current weather by city name from open weather map api.
 It also allows users to search for other locations